7 Signs Your House Needs Rewiring

 4- Appliance plug fuses blowing

-A clear warning sign would be regular surges that cause plug fuses to blow down to a sharp increase in voltage.
+A clear warning sign that your house needs rewiring would be regular surges that cause plug fuses to blow down to a sharp increase in voltage.
 If you experience a surge that blows a fuse, get in contact with an electrician to check if it was a one-off occurrence or an indication of a serious electrical issue.

 5- Fuse box tripping